Puja-ks/Framework-Automation-/README.md

 **Setup and Installation**

 1.Clone the Repository

 **git clone https://github.com/your-username/Framework-Automation.git
 **
 2.Install Dependencies

 Ensure you have Apache Maven installed.
 Run the following command to install all necessary dependencies:

 **mvn clean install**

 3.Configure WebDriver
 Download the appropriate WebDriver for your browser (e.g., ChromeDriver, GeckoDriver) and update the path in the configuration file.

-4.Run Tests

-5.Execute the test suite using Maven
+4.Execute the test suite using Maven
 **mvn test**

 6.For generating Extent Reports, ensure the following configuration is present in the testng.xml file: